 In June 2023, the Company entered into a purchase and license agreement with a diagnostics company pursuant to which the Company sold certain assets and licensed intellectual property related to preeclampsia for research and development (the "Preeclampsia Agreement").
-Under the terms of the Preeclampsia Agreement, the Company received a one-time payment for the sale of assets, including the sale of rights to certain antibody sequences, and recorded \$1.5 million of other income in the third quarter of 2023.
+Under the terms of the Preeclampsia Agreement, the Company received a one-time payment for the sale of assets, including the sale of rights to certain antibody sequences, and recorded \$1.5 million of other income during the three months ended September 30, 2023.

 In May 2023, the Company entered into a professional services agreement with an affiliate of Enumera, a related party.
-Pursuant to the agreement, the affiliate will assist in selling legacy assets.
-The Company incurred \$0.4 million in the third quarter of 2023 recorded in other expenses in connection with the agreement.
+Pursuant to the agreement, the affiliate assisted in selling legacy assets.
+The Company incurred \$0.4 million during the three months ended September 30, 2023 recorded in other expenses in connection with the agreement.

 In November 2022, the Company entered into a license agreement with Northwest Pathology, doing business as Avero Diagnostics ("Northwest"), pursuant to which the Company licensed its Preecludia rule-out test for preeclampsia to Northwest for commercial development (the "Northwest License Agreement").
-Under the terms of the Northwest License Agreement, Northwest received the rights to assets and intellectual property related to the Preecludia test and the Company will receive commercial milestone payments and royalties on net sales.
+Under the terms of the Northwest License Agreement, Northwest received the rights to assets and intellectual property related to the Preecludia test and the Company would receive commercial milestone payments and royalties on net sales.